Try This Hardcore Abs Workout to Target Your Core Muscles

-"For the best results, both aesthetically and functionally, you need to target all the muscles in your abdomen," explains Joan Pagano, an ACSM-certified exercise physiologist and NYC-based trainer Joan Pagano, author of Strength Training Exercises for Women.
+"For the best results, both aesthetically and functionally, you need to target all the muscles in your abdomen," explains Joan Pagano, an ACSM-certified exercise physiologist and NYC-based trainer.

 Here's a breakdown of your abs muscles: On the side of your abs, you have your external abdominal obliques and your internal abdominal obliques.
 Your external obliques lie on top and are those muscles you feel in your side, just under your arm.
 The internal obliques are deeper muscles that lie underneath your external obliques, acting as stabilizers to help you maintain your posture.

 The transversus abdominis are your deepest muscles, running horizontally around your midsection.
 Toning these creates a "natural girdle" to keep your stomach tucked and stabilize your pelvis, says Pagano.
-Then, of course, there's the most superficial muscle group in the abdomen: the rectus abdominis, aka the muscle you see when you imagine the classic "six-pack" abs).
+Then, of course, there's the most superficial muscle group in the abdomen: the rectus abdominis, aka the muscle you see when you imagine the classic "six-pack" abs.
 This set runs from sternum to pelvis, helping you flex your spine while walking.
 (More here: The Complete Guide to Your Abs Muscles)

 Works: Rectus abdominis